iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 ### Advantages of Logistic Regression

-- Model **training** and **predictions** are relatively fast.
-- No tuning is usually required.
+- Model `training` and `predictions` are relatively fast, no tuning is usually required.
-- Performs well with small number of of observations or samples.
+- Performs well with small number of observations or samples.

 ### Logistic Regression for Multiclass Classification